Skyscanner/backpack/UNRELEASED.md

 - Added `primaryOnDarkThemeAttributes`, `primaryOnLightThemeAttributes` theme attributes

 **Changed:**

 `bpk-component-button`: </br>
 `bpk-component-loading-button`: </br>
 - Deprecated `BpkButtonOutline` button.
 Use `BpkButtonPrimaryOnDark` or `BpkButtonPrimaryOnLight` instead.
-- Changed loading button to display only loading spinner when loading.
-Text and icon will be hidden.
-Button width is maintained when switching to loading state.